 How it Works

-The physiological responses to Low Level Laser Therapy enable optimal repair in acute injuries and its stimulation of the body's repair processes can reinvigorate healing in chronic cases and conditions.
+The physiological responses to Low Level Laser Therapy involve stimulation of the body's natural healing processes, optimising repair and helping to restore normal cellular function.
 Although research on precise mechanisms continues, three key effects have been identified:

 1. Healing growth factor response through: